-The following list of the best African photo safari areas was set up with that in mind and based on my own twenty years of safari experience, forum suggestions, magazines and online trip reports.
+The following list of the best African photo safari areas was set up with that in mind and based on my own forty years plus of safari experience, forum suggestions, magazines and web based trip reports.

 These are my top four recommendations where you will be able to find awe inspiring wildlife photo opportunities...

 Kruger National Park and Sabi Sands in South Africa